Discover the Tower Heritage Center

 In the museum, you’ll find nine exhibit rooms that feature information about the people and culture of the region, including the Menominee and Potawatomi, Immigrants, Technology, and World War II.
 On the second floor you’ll find a restored Circuit Courtroom, Judge’s Chamber, and Attorneys’ Room.
 Kids will want to see the 27-room Zinn Dollhouse, one of the museum’s largest artifacts, and the 100,000 year-old Trenton Meteorite.

-Next to the Old Courthouse Museum is the Old Jailhouse Museum.
+Next to the Tower Heritage Center is the Old Jailhouse Museum.
 This brick structure housed county inmates from 1886-1962.
 The building has been restored and furnished to represent that early time in the county’s justice system.

-The Old Courthouse Museum is located in downtown West Bend at 320 S. 5th Avenue.
+The Tower Heritage Center is located in downtown West Bend at 320 S. 5th Avenue.
 It’s open Wednesday-Friday, 11am-5pm and Saturday, 9am-3pm.